Upgrading Storage Gateway

 Run the installation script as

-If you encounter any interruption during the upgrade (for example, you lose connectivity), rerun the installation script to resume the upgrade.
+If you encounter any interruption during the upgrade, such as lost connectivity, rerun the installation script to resume the upgrade.

 If you are upgrading from Storage Gateway 1.0, you must recreate the file systems that were created in the 1.0 version of the Storage Gateway software.
-Then connect the file systems in the management console and claim ownership if there's a bucket ownership prompt.
-Storage Gateway version 1.2 rebuilds the local metadata for existing buckets in Oracle Cloud Infrastructure Object Storage.
-The more objects there are in the buckets, the longer the time it takes to rebuild the metadata.
+Connect the file systems in the management console and claim ownership if there's a bucket ownership prompt.
+Storage Gateway version 1.3 rebuilds the local metadata for existing buckets in Object Storage.
+The more objects there are in the buckets, the more time it takes to rebuild the metadata.

 When you created file systems in Storage Gateway 1.0, corresponding Oracle Cloud Infrastructure Object Storage buckets were created.
-You must recreate those same file systems in Storage Gateway so that you can connect to the same buckets and automatically see the files that have already been uploaded to Object Storage.
+Recreate those file systems in Storage Gateway so that you can connect to the same buckets and automatically see the files that have already been uploaded to Object Storage.

 When you recreate Storage Gateway file systems, data that you already uploaded to Oracle Cloud Infrastructure Object Storage is automatically included in the newly created file system.